alimate/alimate.github.io/_posts/2020-7-15-hash-code.md

   }
 }
 {% endhighlight %}
 The `os::random()` tries to generate a random number from the global `_rand_seed` variable and then update that seed atomically.

 When multiple threads try to change the seed, only one of them can successfully change the seed and the `cmpxchg` will fail for others.
 Losing threads will retry the same operation until they succeed.

-Therefore, in the presence of high contention, the rate of CAS failures will increase, hence this comment:
+Therefore, **in the presence of high contention, the rate of CAS failures will increase, hence this comment**:
 {% highlight cpp %}
 // On MP system we'll have lots of RW access to a global, so the
 // mechanism induces lots of coherency traffic.
 {% endhighlight %}
+Quite interestingly, this high contention happens when a lot of objects are trying to generate their hashcode for the first time.
+This doesn't seem to be a contention point from the Java perspective.
+However, *with the `-XX:hashCode=0` this contention exists under the hood*.

 ## OOPs Based
 ---